-The world famous concert arena and entertainment complex has become a staple destination for tourists, music concert goers and fun experience seekers in general.
-The O2 is easily reachable from both London and our other Essex stations, making it a no-brainer as a top spot for a fantastic day out.
+The world famous concert arena and entertainment complex has become a staple destination for tourists, music concert-goers and fun experience-seekers in general.
+The O2 in Greenwich is easily reachable from both London and our other Essex stations, making it a no-brainer as a top spot for a fantastic day out.

 What to do at The O2?

 For many, The O2 will always first and foremost be the ‘Millennium Dome’, a structure designed and built to celebrate the turn of the new millennium into the year 2000.
-Originally used as more of a large exhibition space, however in the early naughties it began its evolution into what we’re more familiar with today.
+It was originally used as more of a large exhibition space, but in the early noughties, it began its evolution into what we’re more familiar with today.

-An interesting fact about the building itself, and that some are still unaware of, is the significance to the tall yellow spires that make it such a recognisable landmark.
-In actuality, the 12 100m high support towers symbolise the 12 hours on a clock, which pays homage to GMT (Greenwich Mean Time) as it resides on the Greenwich Peninsula, an area close to the famous Royal Observatory Greenwich.
+An interesting and lesser-known fact about the building itself is the significance of the tall yellow spires that make it such a recognisable landmark.
+The 12 100m high support towers symbolise the 12 hours on a clock, which pays homage to GMT (Greenwich Mean Time) as it resides on the Greenwich Peninsula, close to the famous Royal Observatory of Greenwich.

 How to get to The O2?

 Luckily, The O2 has a train station quite literally on its doorstep and is easily reachable from the c2c route.
 North Greenwich Station is located on the Jubilee Line in Zones 2 & 3, so whether you’re coming from London or further afield in Essex, make your way to West Ham Station to change for the Jubilee Line – approximately 10 minutes from Fenchurch Street and 45 minutes from Southend Central.
 West Ham to North Greenwich is roughly 5 minutes.